I'm in Love with a Monster: Composition

 "I'm in Love with a Monster" is a funk-influenced pop song performed in a moderately fast tempo.
-According to the sheet music published at Musicnotes.com by Sony Music Publishing, "I'm in Love with a Monster" written in the key of C♯ minor and is set in a 4/4 time signature.
+According to the sheet music published at Musicnotes.com by Sony Music Publishing, "I'm in Love with a Monster" is written in the key of C♯ minor and is set in a 4/4 time signature.
 The song has been viewed as reminiscent of 1960s music, with Jeff Benjamin of Fuse describing the tune as a "throwback-inspired funk jam-thumper".
 The song utilizes "deep heavy beats, trombones and drums over an almost creepy base."
 The lyrics of "I'm in Love with a Monster" revolve around a person who is in love with a mischievous person, using "monster" as a hyperbole to describe its personality.
 Carolyn Menyes from website "Music Times" commented that the song "takes on loving an unconventional type of guy, who is, well, a monster.
 He's the type who will buy you thorns and leather before roses and lace."